- Why golf gloves matter

 Leather golf gloves are a common sight in the golf course.
 It comes in a plain white color with perforated finger sleeves.
 It has a snug fit that feels like a second skin for golfers.
 Also, it resists moisture and can last for long.
 However, you shouldn’t get a larger leather glove as it will stretch over time.

 Leather gloves offer moderate protection against the cold temperature during winter.
-However, since it has perforated surfaces, it allows cold air to get through your fingers.
+However, since it has perforated surfaces, it is not wind resistant allowing cold air to get through your fingers.

 Next, we have synthetic gloves.
 These are made of synthetic materials like nylon, polyester, and others.
 It has a stretchy feel as well, but more lightweight than leather gloves.
 And if you’re looking for durability, synthetic gloves are a champ.